 Dial Back the Shower Power

 A long, hot shower may sound like your idea of heaven, but it's anything but paradise for your hands and feet.
-Instead take short, lukewarm showers each day to help prevent dry skin.
+Instead take short, lukewarm showers each day or every other day to help prevent dry skin.
 Use mild, soap-free cleansers or body washes that have moisturizer.

 After your shower, pat your skin dry.
 Apply a rich moisturizer while you’re still slightly damp.
 Look for cleansers and moisturizers that are “fragrance free” -- ingredients that give products a scent can trigger eczema flare-ups.